kana-chan/chat-space/README.md

 ### Association
 - has_many :messages
-- has_many :groups, through: :groups_users
+- belongs_to :groups, through: :groups_users
 - has_many :groups_users

 ## messagesテーブル